justdataplease/medium-sky/Readme.md

 4) Run <br>
    `python kgraph -u=<username>` <br>
    <br>
-   If you want to use a specific number of articles (10 most recent) run: <br>
+   If you want to use just 10 of your most recent articles run: <br>
    `python kgraph -u=<username> -l=10` <br>
    <br>
-   If you want to run a knowledge graph with the connections of each graph isolated (version 2), run: <br>
+   If you want to use an isolated knowledge graph (version 2 - Look Documentation), run: <br>
    `python kgraph -u=<username> -l=10 -i`
 6) Find the generated HTML in output folder
-   <username>_m.html (mixed)
+   <username>_<number_of_articles>_m.html (mixed or version 1)
-   <username>_i.html (-i : isolated)
+   <username>_<number_of_articles>_i.html (-i : isolated or version 2)

+A network graph is a diagram that shows how different elements (nodes) are related to each other by using lines (edges).12 In this network graph, we have two types of nodes and one type of edge:

+Star (node): This represents the main article.
+The size of the star shows how many voters the article has.
+Voters are people who clapped for the article only once.
+Dot or circle (node): This represents an external website domain.
+The size of the dot shows how many times this domain appeared in the articles.
+Next to the domain name, there is a number that shows how many articles have this domain.
+Edge (link): This is a line that connects a star and a dot.
+It means that the article (star) has a link to the domain (dot).
+The edges are bidirectional, which means they go both ways.3

 ## Metrics Documentation

 ### Network Graph

+A network graph is a diagram that shows how different elements (nodes) are related to each other by using lines (edges).
+In this network graph, we have two types of nodes and one type of edge:

-- Star (node) : This is the main article.
-The bigger the star the more Voters the article has.
-Voters are the same as unique claps (that come from different persons)
+- Star (node) : This represents the main article.
+The larger the star, the greater the number of voters the article had.
+Voters are defined as unique users that clapped or unique claps.
-- Dot or Circle (node) : This is the external website domain.
-The bigger the dot the more times this domain appeared.
+- Dot or Circle (node) : This represents the external website domain.
+The larger the dot, the more frequently this domain appeared.
 Next to domain name there is a number that shows how many times this domain appeared.
-- Edge (link) - bidirectional links between stars and dots.
+- Edge (link) - These are the bidirectional links between the stars and dots.

 This app provides 2 versions of Network Graphs:
-1. Isolated (with -i argument) - We focus on the connections between main articles.
-We can also inspect for each article the domains that were referenced in them.
-An external website domain can appear more than 1 time in different articles.
+1. Isolated (with the -i argument): This version focuses on the connections between main articles.
+It also allows us to inspect the external website domains that are referenced in each article.
+The same external website domain may appear multiple times in different articles.
-2. Mixed (withoun -i argument) - We focus on the connections of both main articles and external website domains.
-An external website domain can not appear more than 1 time.
-This allows us to seem the most used domains and how these domains are connected with the articles for all the articles.
+2. Mixed (without the -i argument): This version shows the connections between both main articles and external website domains.
+Each external website domain appears only once, allowing us to see the most frequently used domains and how they are connected to all the articles.

 ### Profile Section

+Profile section is the left navbar that appears when you first load the app.

 - **Articles [Number]** : Number of articles that were used for the analysis (not the total number of articles of a user).
 Next to articles, there is also the total numbers of words.
   To find the total number of words we exclude english stopwords (based on [NTLK](https://www.nltk.org/) package) and words less than 3 characters.
-- **Top article [String]** : Top article is the article with the maximum number of voters.
-Voters are the same as unique claps (that come from different persons).
+- **Top article [String]** : Top article is the article with the maximum number of Voters.
+Voters are defined as unique users that clapped or unique claps.
 - **Publications [List]** : This is a frequency list of the articles based on their publication.
 If there is no publication the name 'Medium' is used.
 The format is \<publication\> \(\<articles published\>\)
 - **Voters - Followers % (Article AVG) [Number]** : This is the average of the Voters / Followers per article.
-For an article, Voters are the same as unique claps (that come from different persons).
+For an article, Voters are defined as unique users that clapped or unique claps.
 Followers is the actual number of followers at a specific time.
 - **Claps per Person (Article AVG) [Number]** : This is the average of Claps / Voters per article.
-For an article, Voters are the same as unique claps \(that come from different persons\)
+For an article, Voters are defined as unique users that clapped or unique claps.
 - **Preferred Published Time [List]** : This is a frequency list of the preferred publishing time period.
-This refers to a time period (24h time cluster) inside a day using the following rules
+This refers to a time period (24h time cluster) inside a day, using the following rules
     [00:00 and 05:00) : "night", "early" <br>
     [05:00 and 08:00) : "night", "late" <br>
     [08:00 and 12:00) : "morning", "morning" <br>